-This display marks the 100th anniversary of the birth of Yousuf Karsh, one of the most important portrait photographers of the twentieth century.
-Fascinated by 'greatness', Karsh photographed many eminent public figures, from world leaders to Hollywood stars, during a career that spanned seven decades.
-His glamorous professional life was in marked contrast to his early years as a refugee from civil unrest in his native Armenia.
-Sent to live with an uncle in Canada, Karsh became enamoured of his adopted country, and his uncle's profession as a photographer.
+YOUSUF KARSH is one of the most important portrait photographers of the twentieth century.
+Fascinated by ‘greatness’, Karsh photographed many eminent public figures, from world leaders to Hollywood stars, during a career that spanned seven decades.
+The glamorous professional life he enjoyed was in marked contrast to his early years as a refugee from civil unrest in Armenia.
+Sent to live with an uncle in Canada, Karsh became enamoured of his adopted country and his uncle’s profession as a photographer.